 Pearson’s work has garnered support from the National Science Foundation.
 From 2007-10, she was the co-PI of the Broadening Participation in Computing via Interactive Journalism for Middle Schoolers demonstration project.
 She has been co-Principle Investigator for a second NSF grant, Distributed Expertise in Computing with Connections to the Arts, under the aegis of the cPATH program from 2008-12.
 Currently, she is co-PI for the NSF grant TUES: Collaborating Across Boundaries to Engage Undergraduates in Computational Thinking, which runs from August, 2012 to July, 2015.
 This work has led to publications in ACM Transactions in Computing Education and ACM SIGSCE.

-Pearson is a life member of the Association for the Study of African American Life and History, as well as an associate member of the National Association of Black Journalists.
+Pearson is a member of the Online News Association, a life member of the Association for the Study of African American Life and History, and an associate member of the National Association of Black Journalists.